jstrait/city-tour/README.md

 Once this is all created, you can move around the city using touch gestures (mobile) or the mouse (desktop).
 Navigation works similar to Google/Apple Maps.
 You can also click the "Take a Tour" button to go on an automatic flight/drive through the city.

-## Building / Running Locally
+## Running Locally

-* If first time building, run `yarn install`
+* If running the app locally for the first time, run `yarn install`
-* Run `yarn build-dev`, which will build the app in the `dist/` folder
+* Run `yarn serve`, which will build the app and start a local development server
-* Open `dist/index.html` in your browser (make sure running a local server such as MAMP)
+* Open the `localhost` URL listed in the command-line output in your browser
-* To automatically rebuild when source files change, run `yarn build-dev --watch` instead
+* If a source file is changed while the server is running the app will automatically be rebuilt.
+However, you'll need to manually refresh the page in your browser to see the changes.

-## Building for Production
+## Building For Production

+* If building the app for the first time, run `yarn install`
-* Run `yarn build-prod`
+* Run `yarn build`
-* `dist/` folder will contain the files that should be deployed to production
+* The `dist/` folder will contain the files that should be deployed to production

 ## Running Tests